Current

 Affiliated organisations

-- Cancer Council Queensland, Fortitude Valley, Queensland, Australia
+- Cancer Council Queensland, Fortitude Valley, Queensland

 - University of Queensland, St Lucia, Queensland